SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 * *I*, the amount of *infected* individuals.
 * *R*, the amount of *recovered* (or *removed*) individuals.
 It also has 2 reaction events:
-* Infection, where a susceptible individual meets an infected individual, and also becomes infected.
+* Infection, where a susceptible individual meets an infected individual and also becomes infected.
 * Recovery, where an infected individual recovers.
 Each reaction is also associated with a specific rate (corresponding to a parameter).
 * *b*, the infection rate.
 * *k*, the recovery rate.

-We declare the model using the `reaction_network` macro, and store it in the `sir_model` variable.
+We declare the model using the `@reaction_network` macro, and store it in the `sir_model` variable.
 ```@example ex1
 sir_model = @reaction_network begin
     b, S + I --> 2I